Propolisa/Seven/README.md

-If you enjoy Seven, feel free to ⭐ the repo and / or buy me a coffee! ☕ [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/F1F61UIUZ)
+👩‍💻️ *If you enjoy Seven, feel free to show some love so I can create more projects like this!*

+[![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/F1F61UIUZ)

 # 💬 Seven
 #### An AI-powered Discord Bot for [Hack The Box](https://www.hackthebox.eu) teams.
 ![Seven's visage](/branding/seven_thumb_128.png)